 Unless you’re in a relationship with yourself, because you were somebody completely unique and different from you, there will be disagreements.

-Dear also used to be this idea that a sign of conflict in a relationship is a sign that the relationship is in trouble.
+There used to be this idea that a sign of conflict in a relationship is a sign that the relationship is in trouble.

 Nothing could be further from the truth.